universal-vue/docs/docs/guide/usage.md

 :::

-## Async data
+## Async data and fetch

 > `@uvue/core/plugins/asyncData`

-You can setup an `asyncData()` method on your pages components.
+You can setup an `asyncData()` method on your view components.
 This method will be called before the page is created.
-You can the same as `fetch()` method, plus inject some data directly to your pages copmponents.

-This method receive a [context](/reference/) as first argument and you can populate your Vuex store and your component data.
+This method receives a [context](/reference/) as first argument and you can populate your Vuex store and your view's data.

-Example:
+You can do the same in a component's `fetch()` method, minus the ability to inject data.
+It is only used to populate your store.

+Examples:

+*src/views/Example.vue*

 ```html
 <template>